allenai/S2AND/README.md

 # S2AND
-This repository provides access to the S2AND dataset and S2AND reference model described in the paper `S2AND: A Benchmark and Evaluation System for Author Name Disambiguation` by Shivashankar Subramanian, Daniel King, Doug Downey, Sergey Feldman (https://arxiv.org/abs/2103.07534).
+This repository provides access to the S2AND dataset and S2AND reference model described in the paper [S2AND: A Benchmark and Evaluation System for Author Name Disambiguation](https://api.semanticscholar.org/CorpusID:232233421) by Shivashankar Subramanian, Daniel King, Doug Downey, Sergey Feldman.

 The reference model is live on semanticscholar.org, and the trained model is available now as part of the data download (see below).